phmullins/knowledge/computers/computers-setups.md

 ## Mobile Devices

-I just picked up a new Apple [iPhone Xs Max](https://www.apple.com/iphone-xs/specs/) with an [A12 Bionic](https://www.apple.com/iphone-xs/a12-bionic/) CPU, and a [Series 4](https://www.apple.com/apple-watch-series-4/) Watch to go along with my 2015 12.9" iPad Pro and my Series 4 Apple Watch.
+I have two 15" MacBook Pro laptops (2016 & 2018), a 2011 Mac Mini desktop, a 2015 12.9" iPad Pro, iPhone XS MAX, and a Series 4 Apple Watch.
+My wife Beth has a 13" MacBook Air laptop, a 9.7" iPad Pro, iPhone X, iPhone 7, and a Series 3 Apple Watch.
+My son Benjamin has an iPod Touch, iPhone 4S, iPhone SE, iPad Air 2, iPad Mini, and an iPad Mini 3.
+As a family we also have three Magic Mice, and two Magic Keyboards.

 ## Networking